MRCSIBR/MRCSIBR/README.md

 - I use linux as my main operating system
-- 🌱 I succesfully finished Data Science at soyhenry.com (Oct 2023)
+- 🌱 I succesfully finished the Data Science bootcamp at soyhenry.com (Oct 2023)

 <!---
 MRCSIBR/MRCSIBR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.